MicrosoftDocs/globalization/globalization/localization/managing-terminology.md

 - Date: when the term was created or modified.
 - Author
 - Examples of use: these are very helpful for translators.
-- Exclusions: when the term should not be used, as well as alternative spellings/terms that should not be used.
+- Exclusions: when the term shouldn't be used, and alternative spellings/terms that should not be used.
 - Related terms
 - Product applicability: especially when different product lines use different translations for the same English term.